sulu/sulu-docs/book/templates.rst

 Visible/Disabled Conditions
 ---------------------------

-When you want to show/hide or disable a specific field by a condition you can use the ``visibleCondition`` and ``disabledCondition`` attribute.
+It is possible to hide or disable specific properties based on the current values of the template by setting the ``visibleCondition`` and ``disabledCondition`` attribute.

-It uses `jexl`_ and you have access to all root properties of the resource.
+Inside of these attributes, you can utilize the `jexl`_ syntax for expressing your conditions.

 .. code-block:: xml